venamax/dataincubator/music/README.md

 # Project Title

-From the point of view of data analysis, music offers an extremely rich and interesting playing field.
+Music offers an extremely rich and interesting playing field.
 The objective of this miniproject is to develop models that are able to recognize the genre of a musical piece, starting from the raw waveform or from pre-computed features.
 This is a typical example of a classification problem on time series data.

 The model will be assessed based on the accuracy score of your classifier.
 There is a reference solution.
-The reference solution has a score of 1.
+The reference solution has a score of 1. *(Note that this doesn't mean that the accuracy of the reference solution is 1)*.

 ## Instructions for accessing the data